bhstark2/latency/report.md

 that latency is not well understood in the policy or regulatory spheres or by the average consumer — or even by many in the industry.
-One of the reasons for this has been that the way in which network latency has historically been measured, and the metrics used to describe latency performance were flawed, and have very little to do with end-user QoE.
+One of the reasons for this has been that the way in which network latency has historically been characterized is flawed.
+The measurement methodology and the metrics typically used to describe latency performance have had very little to do with end-user QoE.

 ## Examining Latency